Patternslib/Patterns/demo/switch/documentation.md

 JavaScript API
 --------------

-The JavaScript API is entirely optional since patterns already automatically enables the switching behaviour for all elements with a `data-pat-switch` attribute.
+The JavaScript API is entirely optional since Patterns already automatically enables the switching behaviour for all elements with a `data-pat-switch` attribute.
 Developers may be interested in using the API to add behaviour to other elements or trigger switches manually.